 Structural and functional brain involvement is common in the congenital muscular dystrophies.
 This ranges from the characteristic white matter abnormality seen in merosin-deficient congenital muscular dystrophy type 1A (MDC1A), to striking structural changes, such as agyria seen in Walker-Warburg syndrome.
 Seizures and learning difficulties are variably seen in a number of congenital muscular dystrophy subtypes, for example, merosin-deficient congenital muscular dystrophy type 1A.
 In others, such as Ullrich congenital muscular dystrophy, intelligence and MRI brain imaging is expected to be normal.

 Eye involvement may be prominent in the more severe dystroglycanopathy phenotypes in which structural abnormalities such as anterior chamber defects, retinal abnormalities, cataracts, and severe myopia are commonly observed.
-External ophthalmoplegia, pronounced on upward gaze, is a recognized feature in merosin-deficient congenital muscular dystrophy type 1A, and visual evoked responses are usually abnormal (Mercuri et al 1995).
-Cataracts have been reported in TRAPPC11- related congenital muscular dystrophy (99) and MDCCA1D (186).
+External ophthalmoplegia, pronounced on upward gaze, is a recognized feature in merosin-deficient congenital muscular dystrophy type 1A, and visual evoked responses are usually abnormal (114).
+Cataracts have been reported in TRAPPC11- related congenital muscular dystrophy (101) and MDCCA1D (191).